MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### Default argument import in C++/CLI

-Because of the increasing number of APIs that have default arguments in .NET Core, we now support default argument import in C++/CLI.
+An increasing number of APIs have default arguments in .NET Core.
+That's why we now support default argument import in C++/CLI.
 This change can break existing code where multiple overloads are declared, as in this example:

 ```cpp
 public class R {